 A Miller Trust can then benefit the trustee by using the funds in the account to pay the remaining balance before requiring the patient to pay from their personal bank account.

-Share of cost is only applicable if the patient will be residing an institutional nursing facility, if the patient will be using home or community based services (HCBS) generally there is no share of cost, but this can vary depending on your personal.
+Share of cost is only applicable if the patient will be residing an institutional nursing facility, if the patient will be using home or community based services (HCBS) generally there is no share of cost, but this can vary depending on your personal needs.